Acture/lit-mcp/README.md

 ## 🎯 Real-World Example

 We tested this MCP by adding to Cursor.
-The [output](./example/small-lang-models.md) was generated based on the following prompt:
+The [output](./example/small-lang-models.md) was generated using the new AI-powered prompts and search tools.
+This comprehensive survey demonstrates the capabilities of lit-mcp:

+**Generated using:**

+- `latest_info` prompt for recent trends and innovations
+- `related_topics` prompt for connected research areas
+- `author_spotlight` prompt for key researchers and collaborations
+- `arxiv_search` tool for paper discovery and citations

+**Original prompt:**
 > I want to write a comprehensive survey paper on small language models.
 Can you create me a template along with fully detailed analysis of the contents?
 The writeup should be narrative (paragraph) style with minimal use of bullet points.
 Update to the file named small-lang-models.md and put the detailed contents there.
-Make sure to add accurate in-text citaitons as well to the content using markdown citation format, and also make sure to give the PDF links to all the papers.
+Make sure to add accurate in-text citations as well to the content using markdown citation format, and also make sure to give the PDF links to all the papers.
 Use the arxiv tool.

 ## 🛠️ Development Installation